nataliepopescu/oopsla21-artifact/README.md

 $ docker build --tag <image-tag>  .
 ```

-This command will take about X time on a Y machine.
+This builds our versions of LLVM and the Rust compiler so will likely take
+a few hours to complete.

 TODO publish image so reviewers just have to download it.